cgfulton/gitops/README.md

 oc apply -k https://github.com/cgfulton/gitops.git
 ```

-Looking at the Argo CD dashboard, you would notice that Argo CD applications.
+Looking at the Argo CD dashboard, you would notice that XRay Demo application is deploying.